sysrpl/Codebot.Setup/README.md

 This guide will assist users in compiling and configuring test versions of Free Pascal 3.0 and Lazarus 1.4.
-It currently has sections for icrosoft Windows and Linux, but an OSX section will be added soon.
+It currently has sections for Microsoft Windows and Linux, but an OSX section will be added soon.

-## Automated Installation
+## Installation

 The quickest and least error prone way to setup Free Pascal 3.0 and Lazarus 1.4 is to use the automated installers.
-These install methods will not interfere with other development envrionments you might already have on you computer.
+These installers will not  interfere with other development envrionments you might already have on your computer.

 **Microsoft Windows**

 Download and run the [Free Pascal 3.0 and Lazarus 1.4](http://cache.codebot.org/lazarus/setup.exe) installer.

+This installer is built using [Inno Setup](http://www.jrsoftware.org/isinfo.php).
+The script used to build the installed is here.

-> **Microsoft Windows Note**
+> **Microsoft Windows Installer Note**
 > - The setup program is currently not signed by an authority
 > - It will therefore say publisher unknown, which is normal